 In these instances, you can choose to begrudgingly pay the asking price and reinforce the belief that they don't have to consider discounts (or even be polite about it!) to make sales.
 Or, you can simply move on and do business with someone who knows how to treat their customers with respect.

 Most dealers, however, will treat you decently when you show them the same courtesy.
-Expect 10 percent to 25 percent off when you ask for a better price and make a counter offer, when needed, and you'll usually strike a deal in these venues.
+Expect 10 percent to 25 percent off when you ask for a better price and make a counter offer, when needed.
 Know that checking back with a dealer at the end of a show if a piece is still available never hurts.
-Sometimes they'd rather sell at a discount than haul a piece back to their shop.